 If your car or vehicle is involved in a legal dispute or insurance claim, you may want the appraiser to provide expert testimony.
 This will incur additional charges.

+If you are looking for an experienced and trustworthy vehicle appraiser, Auto Appraisal Group is here to help.
+We have been providing car appraisals for over 30 years, with certified agents in over 40 states nationwide.
+Our tried and true method is not just “one man’s opinion”, but a systematic approach to documenting your vehicle, so you get consistent results every time.
 A properly performed appraisal done by a certified, experienced agent is always your best choice.
 An accurate estimate from a trained professional allows you and others to get the best value from your vehicle.

-Interested in a Car Appraisal for your vehicle, or for a potential buy?
 Check out AAG’s Vehicle Appraisals and call us to schedule!